 Other Keynote Speakers

-- Dr Marcia Keegan, Associate & Partner, SGS Economics and Planning, “Australia’s Economic Wellbeing: The Role of Community Education Providers” (in person)
+- Dr Marcia Keegan, Associate & Partner, SGS Economics and Planning, “Australia’s Economic Wellbeing: The Role of Community Education Providers” – LINK to presentation (PDF)

-- David Crosbie, CEO, Community Council for Australia, “Surviving and thriving in challenging times – lessons from today” (in person)
+- David Crosbie, CEO, Community Council for Australia, “Surviving and thriving in challenging times – lessons from today” – LINK to presentation (PDF)

 Commonwealth Government Speakers